 The problem for me was that I didn’t know what my passion was.
 I always felt like the Jack of All Trades and The Master of None.
 I worked in both large and small organizations, climbed the corporate ladder – but nothing seemed to satisfy me.
 I felt like I was in a hamster wheel, doing the same thing everyday – day in and day out – running towards nothing.

 For years, I toyed with the idea of going in a completely different career direction; but I always chucked it in the back-burner for fear of not succeeding or even thinking that it wasn’t something I deserved.
 And like you, I have a family to feed.
 At the time, I was the main income earner in my household, so my fears were always greater than my desire – if that makes sense.

 The funny thing is … I worked as a Recruitment Consultant.
-It was MY JOB to help people find their dream job; and help employers find their perfect candidate.
+It was MY JOB to help people find their dream job, and help employers find their perfect candidate.
 And yet, there I was.. confused with my own passion – my own dream.
-I felt like an imposter.
+I felt like an impostor.

 What is Passion?